About Sarah Calfee

 2018, Proofreader, The Wild Rose Press

 This was my first real-world experience of working with romance novels.
-It both affirmed my love of the genre and gave me firm grounding in reviewing grammar and punctuation in lengthy documents.
+It both affirmed my love of the genre and was excellent in training me how to locate grammar and punctuation errors.

-Intermediate-level member of Society for Editors and Proofreaders (SfEP), UK
+Intermediate Member of the Society for Editors and Proofreaders (SfEP), 2019

-MFA in Creative Writing, May 2006, Columbia College, Chicago, IL
+MFA in Creative Writing, May 2006, Columbia College, Chicago

-BA of English, December 2000, University of Central Florida, Orlando, FL
+BA of English, December 2000, University of Central Florida, Orlando